AnikethRai/Gemini_Explorer/README.md

   - Open streamlit documentation.
   - Under LLM models, you might find a section for creating chat interface.
   - Streamlit used OpenAI as an example but we are going to use Gemini-Pro by Google.
+  - Rather than using the Project name use Project_id. for project = "project_id" so that you don't run into 403 permission denied error.
     ![task3](https://github.com/AnikethRai/Gemini_Explorer/assets/95706188/ff9e8cc2-a355-4f50-a361-e564c9b91a22)

 ## Task 4: 📊 Streamlit Integration
  - Follow the code provided in the Mission or you can improvise on your own through documentation.
- - Run the python file using command: ``` python -m streamlit filename.py ```
+ - Run the python file using the command: ``` python -m streamlit filename.py ```
- - You should be seeing a web app pop up on yourscreen with chat interface.
+ - You should be seeing a web app pop up on your screen with a chat interface.
    ![Task4](https://github.com/AnikethRai/Gemini_Explorer/assets/95706188/3824cc48-662e-47e2-87fb-044ed451bd38)

 ## Task 5: 🗣️ Adding Initial System Messages
-  By adding the above snippet in your main code, it initializes an initial prompt to Gemini.
+  By adding the above snippet to your main code, it initializes an initial prompt to Gemini.
 Therefore the next slide shows the result of the chat interface
   ![task5](https://github.com/AnikethRai/Gemini_Explorer/assets/95706188/d1cec5fa-4de8-4e6a-8ae2-58000ba41faa)